Skip to contentSkip to content

 How do captions help trust?

 Captions turn images into proof.
-A photo of a deck is stronger when the caption says it was a cedar deck replacement in Castlegar with safer stairs and weather-ready finish.
+A photo of a deck is stronger when the caption says it was a cedar deck replacement in Castlegar with safer stairs and a weather-ready finish.
 A clinic room photo is stronger when the caption explains privacy, accessibility, or what a first visit feels like.

 What alt text should local business photos use?